mustafakaya/Azure-Best-Practices-for-DDoS/README.md

 2. [Azure Best Practices for DDoS and Reference Architecture with Best Practices](#bestpractices)
 3. [Monitoring](#monitoring)

 DDoS (Distributed Denial of Service (DDoS)) attacks is one of the most common cyberattacks and protect your business from this attack is very important.
 Using right Azure services helps you to protect your workloads with high availability and resiliency.
-I'll use Well-Architected Framework best practices to build protect architecture in cloud.
+This guide will use Well-Architected Framework best practices to build protect architecture in cloud.
 That practices help you design best architecture in cloud while avoid unnecessary cost.

 In this article, I'll share best practices about DDoS protection your workload in Azure.
 First, I'll explain and do a quick introduction about DDoS attack types and then explain protection suggestions with right Azure products.
 This document not in final version and you should follow Microsoft official documents for all best practices and latest features.